 We learned methodologically the steps to determine horses’ movement and crookedness.
 Dr. Leibbrandt also talked about horse conformation, how it is changing due to breeding practices and what effect it has on today’s horses, their movement and overall health.

-After the theoretical lesson we experimented with ‘side reins’, or more precisely how horses experience their use – most interesting stuff!
+After the theoretical lesson, we experimented with ‘side reins’, or more precisely how horses experience their use – most interesting stuff!

 Later, Dr. Leibbrandt explained to us her method of LCRS (Line, Contact, Rhythm, Stability) and how to use it, and we then had our riding lessons where we were expected to use everything that we had just learned.
 We used the same format as the previous day – a few of us stayed on the ground and the rest stayed sitting on a horse.

 Ground coaches had to determine horse’s crookedness according to LFCS and consult it with riders.
 All the same time, Dr. Leibbrandt was teaching both ground coaches and their “eyes” and riders.
 Riders were trying to feel the horse’s crookedness and also, they were trying to get the horses into vertical balance using Karin’s method.
-I was surprised how effective the method is despite fact I am not really good rider.
+I was surprised how effective the method is despite the fact I am not a really good rider.